top of page

 a bit about me:

-I am a PhD student in the University of Pennsylvania's Philosophy Department.
+I am an interdisciplinary scholar and PhD Candidate in the University of Pennsylvania's Philosophy Department.

 My broad interests are anti-colonial theory, social epistemology, philosophy of mind (with a keen interest on collective mind), and memory.